Tensor-train methods for sequential state and parameter learning in state-space models: Error analysis

 where $\hat \pi( \bx_{\tminusone}, \bth | \by{}_{1:\tminusone})$ is the marginalization of the previous TT-based approximation.
 The construction of the function $q_t$ enables pointwise function evaluations that are necessary for building the new TT decomposition used by $\hat\pi_t$.

-This reveals that each iteration of Alg.~\ref{alg:basic} and \ref{alg:stt} can be considered as a two-step approximation procedure: The unnormalized joint density $\pi_t$ is approximated by the function $q_t$, from which we construct the TT-based approximation $\hat \pi_t$.
-Considering some distance metric $D(\cdot, \cdot)$, the error $D(\hat \pi_t, \pi_t) $ has the decomposition
+This reveals that each iteration of Alg.~\ref{alg:basic} and \ref{alg:stt} can be considered as a two-step approximation procedure: the unnormalized joint density $\pi_t$ is approximated by the function $q_t$, from which we construct the TT-based approximation $\hat \pi_t$.
+Considering the triangle inequality for some distance metric $D(\cdot, \cdot)$, the error $D(\hat \pi_t, \pi_t) $ has the decomposition

-using the triangle inequality, where $D(\hat \pi_t, q_t)$ is the \emph{approximation error} in the current iteration and $D( q_t, \pi_t)$ is the \emph{propagation error} from the previous iteration.
+where $D(\hat \pi_t, q_t)$ is the \emph{approximation error} in the current iteration and $D( q_t, \pi_t)$ is the \emph{propagation error} from the previous iteration.
+In particular, we consider the $L^1$ distance of unnormalized densities and the $L^2$ distance of the square roots of unnormalized densities as the distance metrics for bounding these errors.
+The $L^1$ distance is useful for approximations that cannot preserve non-negativity (e.g., Alg.~\ref{alg:basic}) and is analogous to the total variation distance of probability measures.
+The $L^2$ distance on square-root densities is directly related to the Hellinger distance (see Lemma \ref{lemma:sirt_error}) and we use it to analyze Alg.~\ref{alg:stt}.
 We aim to understand how the approximation errors accumulate over time in the recursive algorithms.
-We adopt the following assumptions to analyze the propagation error.
+Based on the following assumption, we first analyze the propagation error in Propositions~\ref{prop:L1_propagation} and~\ref{prop:L2_propagation}.